rafalp/Misago/docs/developers/settings.rst

 Path to directory that Misago should use to store post attachments.
 This directory shouldn't be accessible from outside world.

-MISAGO_AVATAR_CACHE
+MISAGO_AVATAR_STORE
 -------------------

-Path to directory that Misago should use to store cached avatars.
+Path to directory that Misago should use to store user avatars.
 This directory shouldn't be accessible from outside world.

 MISAGO_AVATARS_SIZES